jumavi/ESPHOME-control-multiple-ir-devices/README.md

 # ESPHOME-control-multiple-ir-devices
-Control multiple IR devices with HASSIO
+Control multiple IR devices with HASSIO and ESPHOME